doritoes/docker-guacamole/README.md

-**:warning: This project is now a fork of oznu/guacamose, which is archived and no longer supported.
+**:warning: This project is a fork of oznu/guacamole, which is archived and no longer supported.
 My test envirionments do not include LDAP or other authentication services at this time.**

 # Docker Guacamole